node-red/node-red-nodes/io/serialport/README.md

 node-red-node-serialport
 ========================

-<a href="http://nodered.org" target="_new">Node-RED</a> nodes to talk to an hardware Serial port.
+<a href="http://nodered.org" target="_new">Node-RED</a> nodes to talk to a

-**Note** : This is the same node as was in the core of Node-RED.
-As of v0.10.8 it will be installed from here instead.
+hardware Serial port.

+**Note** : The version 0.1.x of this package requires underlying serialport v2.0.x

+Earlier versions of node.js, as found on default Debian install on a Raspberry Pi, require an updated version of npm.
+See below.
+Or you can install the older version of this node - node-red-node-serialport@0.0.5

 Install
 -------